Skip to main content

 connectorClassstringYesFully qualified connector class name

-The Generic Connect Sink allows you to use any Kafka Connect sink connector.
+Input: Any record Output: None (terminal node) The Generic Connect Sink lets you use any Kafka Connect sink connector.
 Place the connector JAR in the libs/ directory and configure it here.

 connect-sink-1:

-type: generic-connect-sink
+type: generic-sink

 connectorClass: io.aiven.kafka.connect.http.HttpSinkConnector